jakeajames/yalu102-space/README.md

 Includes:

--The ability to enable or disable Substrate, the ability to reinstall Cydia if you messed up
+-The ability to enable or disable Substrate, the ability to reinstall Cydia if you messed up -The HDMI fix that Luca added into his Github but not on the compiled version -SSH is enabled via wifi by default (requires Reinstall Cydia (for now)(don't recommend doing that (will remove all the tweaks))

+-Will include:

--Will include: The ability to automatically add the nonce to the nvram (as you requested to Lofty)
+-The ability to automatically add the nonce to the nvram (as you requested to Lofty) -A way to enable wifi SSHing the good way

 SCREENSHOTS: http://m.imgur.com/qbqHAtV,b6A2bCL,KAg9ZeB